 NHS and other independent laboratory tests have demonstrated that Surfaceskins products kill most harmful bacteria and viruses quickly and effectively.

-Surfaceskins door pushpads have been tested to seven days use or 1000 activations (whichever occurs first), after this they can be easily replaced with a new pad to ensure maximum protection.
+Surfaceskins door pushpads have been tested to seven days use or 1000 activations (whichever occurs first), after this they can be easily replaced by snap-fitting a new push pad into the holster, to ensure maximum continued protection.

 The Performance Advantage: Surfaceskins are engineered to kill germs in seconds.
 Alternative silver & plastic based products can take many hours to achieve a similar germ kill level.

-Surfaceskins have been successfully validated by numerous in vitro trials at NHS hospitals and internationally-renowned microbiology research organisations.
+Surfaceskins are effective against bacteria and some viruses, such as coronavirus.
+They have been successfully validated by numerous in vitro trials including NHS laboratories and internationally renowned microbiology research organisations.

 In these trials, push pads were deliberately contaminated by contaminated fingertips, then the touched areas were tested sixty seconds after being contaminated.

 Trials have compared Surfaceskins against combinations of antimicrobial copper and aluminium door plates with E.coli, E.faecilis, Salmonella enterica, Staphylococcus aureus, and feline calcivirus (a surrogate for human norovirus).

 After seven days of repeated testing, Surfaceskins were consistently found to be much more effective at reducing contamination – showing over a 90% drop in colony forming units in the majority of tests.

 Surfaceskins work by releasing a small amount of gel under the fingers and hands when pressed by door users, which immediately self-disinfects the area touched.